 Policy Addressing General Procedures for Report¬ing a Crime or Emergency

-Students, faculty, staff and visitors at Catherine Hinds Institute are encouraged to immediately report to the Institute Coordinator any incidents of criminal activity, medical emergencies, sexual harassment, hate crimes, or other public health and safety concerns.
+Students, faculty, staff and visitors at Catherine Hinds Institute are encouraged to immediately report to the Director of Clinical Practical Training any incidents of criminal activity, medical emergencies, sexual harassment, hate crimes, or other public health and safety concerns.

 • Dial 911 to request emergency first response/ ambulance service.

 Do not move the injured person unless it is necessary to prevent further injury.

 • Do not initiate treatment unless you have medical or first aid training.

 • The first person to reach the injured person should stay with him/her.